Last Updated on February 1, 2023 by Anne-Marie

 The best way to make pressure cooker hard-boiled eggs

-1. Place rack in bottom of your Instant Pot pressure cooker.
+1. Place the rack in the bottom of your Instant Pot pressure cooker.

-You can also cook eggs with the pressure cooker steamer rack that came with your Instant Pot.
+You can also cook eggs with the pressure cooker metal trivet or steamer rack that came with your Instant Pot.

 2. Add COLD water.
-If you use hot water, your eggs may crack when you add them.
+If you use hot water, your eggs will crack when you add them.

-3. Layer eggs in a single layer if you’re using the steamer rack.
+3. Layer eggs in a single layer when using the steamer rack.
 Or place them in the egg rack.

-4. Set timer for 5 minutes on the High pressure setting.
+4. Set the timer for 5 minutes on the High-pressure setting.

 5. While the eggs are cooking, prepare your ice bath.
-You do this by placing ice cubes in a large bowl and filling it cold water.
+You do this by placing ice cubes in a large bowl and filling it with cold water.

-8. Quickly add the eggs to the ice bath.
+8. Quickly place the eggs into the bowl of iced water.

 Of course, the Instant Pot boiled eggs will be super hot, so use tongs to place them into the ice bath.

 Peel eggs before storing them in the refrigerator.
 Afterward, they’re harder to peel.
 The only egg-ception is dyed Easter eggs, which you’ll want to dye and then refrigerate for later.

-Just remember that you shouldn’t leave hard boiled eggs out for more than a couple of hours.
-(Use plastic eggs for the Easter Egg Hunt!)
+Don’t leave pressure cooker eggs out for more than a couple of hours.

 The best way to make pressure cooker eggs is the 5-5-5 Egg Instant Pot Method.